samee99/samee99.github.io/blog/blogs/new_education.md

 <img width="802" alt="image" src="https://github.com/samee99/samee99.github.io/assets/53830393/f9b2256c-f77b-42cc-9ca9-14e3342033f6">

+Viewed through this lense, we can identify obvious issues and bottlenecks in the traditional classroom setting:

+* **Single source but multiple different receivers**: One teacher tries to transfer the same message to multiple students at once.
+* **Limited and high latency feedback**: Only one student can communicate at a time with the teacher to give feedback (e.g. related to confusions).
+* **Inability to account for unique channel capacity:** Students with high channel capacity (better attention, memory, prior knowledge, motivation) can decode the message easily giving the false impression that all students, with varying abilities, have understood it.
+* **One size fits all encoding strategy** Similarly, the same textbook or lecture notes would be used for all students not accounting for individual decoding ability.
+* **Channel overload:** The information is often transferred too quickly for students to absorb, resulting in them feeling overwhelmed.
+* **Lack of redundancy** Concepts are not communicated in multiple ways leading to gap in understanding.

+The most robust system in this case would be one that dilutes the message complexity so that the receiver with the lowest channel capacity can receive it in full.
+However, not everything is broken in this system.
+Receivers (students) can communicate with one another to confirm that they received the correct message.
+This peer learning not only solidifies concepts but also engenders camaraderie.

 To teach you need content (information) and a teacher.
 To assess whether the information was transferred you need a test.
 In the year 2,000, a 9 year old could already access content on the web and